Home

 • Identify the definition of a business as it relates to a business combination transaction

-• List the steps involved in the acquisition method
+• Recognize steps involved in the acquisition method

-• Recognize how to measure goodwill and gains from bargain purchases
+• Identify how to measure goodwill and gains from bargain purchases

 • Identify the measurement period for business combinations